music-presence/protocols/src/media-channel.spec.md

 which must be set to a value that can be associated with a known Media Source by the Hub.

-For this purpose each media source identifier must be:

-- either a Root Domain string in Reverse Domain Name Notation, or
-- an arbitrary alphanumeric string that may also contain dashes (`-`).
+TODO

-### Matching Protocol Media Metadata with Native API counterparts
+## Matching Protocol Media Metadata with Native API counterparts

+TODO

 ## Use Cases